PeterChoi-SAD/ssd-ios-6day/class5.md

 ![](https://i.imgur.com/tLa8W0c.png)

 Add a trash can asset.
-You can find one called trash.png in your assignment repo.
+You can find one called trash.png in today's [asset zip](https://github.com/philweier/ssd-ios-6day/blob/master/class4Assets.zip) .
 Our trash can is very small so we can use one size and drag it into the 2x position.

 ![](https://i.imgur.com/WL6qdO6.png)